How Much Does a Shipping Container Cost?

 Unfortunately, the shipping container industry has taken a beating ever since COVID-19, causing container prices to almost double compared to pre-pandemic prices.

-Plus, as shipping containers become more and more popular for non-traditional uses, prices are only naturally going to go up.
+But, as shipping containers become more and more popular for non-traditional uses, prices are only naturally going to go up.

 High-Cube Container